 - Conversion risk – If any of Du Val Group’s businesses lists on a sharemarket, any investment in Du Val’s fund can be converted into shares of that listed business.
 This could result in you holding a significantly different investment product than the one you originally entered into.

-These investments are relatively high risk.
+These investments are relatively high risk, and in fact the FMA have recently warned Du Val about misrepresenting the risk of their fund.
 A 10% return on your investment is excellent during today’s low interest rate environment, but comes with a greater likelihood that some or all of your money won’t be paid back to you (compared to if you stick the money in the bank or with a reputable bond issuer).
 While there are a few layers of security associated with each project, the risk that developers take on is still high, and the bubbly housing market and building boom won’t last forever.
 It’s very possible that a seemingly stable and profitable operating environment can change to a difficult one.

 These investments are also complex and are wholesale only for a good reason.
 You are essentially playing the role of a financier assessing whether or not to lend your money out to a business.
 You need to do your own due diligence, and as a wholesale only opportunity, the rules around what information needs to be disclosed about the investment are less stringent compared to retail opportunities.
 The onus is firmly on the investor to seek out and evaluate enough information to be able to weigh up the risks and potential returns of the investment.